 Glues a bunch of shell tools together.
 Occasionally abused to create large-scale programs.

-An object oriented and API-focused shell language from Microsoft.
+An object oriented (returns objects instead of the Unix text-streams approach) and API-focused shell language from Microsoft.
 Mainly praised/derided for not being Bash.

 Neo-reactionary language that lets you turn political enemies into unpersons.